WatsonGroupTCD/Suscep/README.md

 # Suscep
-Code for calculation of magnetic susceptibility using exchange coupling constants
+Code for calculation of magnetic susceptibility of molecular species using exchange coupling constants.